 The scenarios in which an employer could be found liable for family status discrimination in BC have expanded further in British Columbia (Human Rights Tribunal) v.
 Gibraltrar Mines, 2023 BCCA 168.
 The Court of Appeal held that alteration of a term or condition of employment was no longer required to prove prima facie discrimination.
 Instead, an employee now must only prove that an action, or decision from an employer causes a real disadvantage to the parent/child relationship and the responsibilities that flow through that relationship and/or to the employee’s work.

 Employers must consider each request on its own unique facts, but proactive programs, including flexible work arrangements and on-site or employer-sponsored daycare, may limit exposure to human rights complaints on the basis of family status.

 By Sara Forte.
 December 2010.
 Forte is a lawyer at Hamilton Howell.
 She advises both employers and employees in all aspects of labour and employment law, including human rights. www.hhbg.ca.
 This article is reprinted with permission from Sara Forte.

-Additional information provided by Ryan Anderson, an employment lawyer with Mathews Dinsdale & Clark LLP (March 2013).
-Theinformation provided in this article is necessarily of a general nature and must not be regarded as legal advice.
+Additional information provided by Ryan Anderson, employment lawyer, and Jakob Sanderson, articling student, with Mathews Dinsdale & Clark LLP (March 2013).
+The information provided in this article is necessarily of a general nature and must not be regarded as legal advice.
 For more information about Mathews Dinsdale & Clark LLP, please visit mathewsdinsdale.com.

 go2HR is BC’s tourism and hospitality , human resources and health & safety association driving strong workforces and safe workplaces that deliver world class tourism and hospitality experiences in British Columbia.
 Follow us on LinkedIn or reach out to our team.